dvreeze/mdbexample/README.md

 Also mind the limitations imposed by proxy method generation on how to write the proxied class (extensible, default no-arg constructor etc.).

-Container-managed MDB listener method transactions can only use propagation "required" or "not-supported".
+Container-managed MDB listener method transactions can only use propagation `REQUIRED` or `NOT_SUPPORTED`.
-Yet via calls to session EJBs (implicitly passing the same transactional context), a new transaction with propagation "requires-new" can be created, thus suspending the MDB transaction.
+Yet via calls to session EJBs (implicitly passing the same transactional context), a new transaction with propagation `REQUIRES_NEW` can be created, thus suspending the MDB transaction.
 See [CMT demarcation for message listener methods](https://jakarta.ee/specifications/enterprise-beans/4.0/jakarta-enterprise-beans-spec-core-4.0#a2858) and [CMT demarcation for business methods](https://jakarta.ee/specifications/enterprise-beans/4.0/jakarta-enterprise-beans-spec-core-4.0#a2755).